Lycan-Xx/studywise-ai/README.md

 ---

-Built with ❤️ using React, TypeScript, Express, and AI
+Built with React, TypeScript, Express, and AI